bitfoundation/bitplatform/README.md

 # Introduction

 Bit platform is the home for .NET developers.
-Bit provides dotnet source templates such as TodoTemplate and AdminPanel template.
-In these project templates, common features such as Sign-up & Sign-in, are available using C#, HTML, and CSS, with which most of the .NET developers are familiar.
+It offers a variety of dotnet project templates such as TodoTemplate and AdminPanel, which come equipped with common features like Sign-up & Sign-in using C#, HTML, and CSS, making it familiar for most .NET developers.
+With these templates, one can easily switch between Blazor Server, Blazor Web Assembly, and Blazor Hybrid:

-The following apps are available out of the box with simple configurations:
-* Android app with full access to platform features
-* iOS app with full access to platform features
-* Windows app with full access to platform features
-* PWA (for offline-capable web apps)
-* SPA with/without Pre-Rendering (SEO friendly)

-Using these templates, one can easily switch between Blazor Server, Blazor Web Assembly, and Blazor Hybrid:
-* Blazor Server: best for fast development and debugging
+* Blazor Server: Best for fast development and debugging
-* Blazor Web Assembly: best for SPA & PWA (for production)
+* Blazor Web Assembly: Best for SPA & PWA (for production)
-* Blazor Hybrid: provides apps for Android, iOS, and Windows
+* Blazor Hybrid: Provides apps for Android, iOS, and Windows

-In practice, everyone can have the above outputs with just one codebase.

-These templates are powered by Bit Blazor components.
-Bit components are fast(performant) and lightweight (less than 200KB).
-These components are the best tool to develop most apps, even public websites like e-commerce.
+Out-of-the-box, Bit Platform offers simple configurations for Android, iOS, and Windows apps, as well as PWA (for offline-capable web apps) and SPA with/without Pre-Rendering.
+These templates are powered by Bit Blazor components, which are fast and lightweight (less than 200KB) making them the best tool for developing most apps, even public websites like e-commerce.

 The following websites are developed by Bit Platform and published in Blazor Web Assembly: